parintorn1902/my-netflix/Readme.md

 # Overview

-This project is using Next.js and Tailwind.css for building a clone of Netflix website but only user management page
+This project is using Next.js and Tailwind.css and try to building a clone of Netflix website but only user management page

+*Important  This is just a showcase website

 # if you use NPM